vdmitriyev/vagrant-templates/OpenScoring/README.md

 ## Configurations

 * You will need to add your IP address of your VirtualBox host machine (e.g. 10.0.2.2) into `configs\openscoring\reference.conf`.
+* For more details check provided withi the repository bash files (all commands can be also executed manually).

 ## Materials